 Core players that returned from 2014/15 in addition to Pickrel were 2014/15 WNBL Rookie of the Year Lauren Scherf, Aimie Clydesdale and Tegan Cunningham, resulting in four of the eight players that formed Dandenong’s core rotation in 2014/15 returning in 2015/16.
 Only one of Dandenong’s starters from 2014/15 returned for the 2015/16 season, American import Annalise Pickrel who averaged 11.1 points per game in 2014/15, ranked fifth at Dandenong.
 The four starters that didn’t return for the 2015/16 season were all ranked in the top 15 of the WNBL for points per game in 2014/15, being Penny Taylor (19.3 points per game), Cappie Pondexter (17.0), Alice Kunek (12.9) and Kathleen McLeod (12.9).

-The Dandenong Rangers starting line-up for the opening game of the season in the eight point victory against Canberra was Clydesdale, Cumming, Blicavs, Pickrel and Bunton, however Clydesdale injured her knee in this game and only one game in the next two months being replaced in the starting line-up by Amelia Todhunter for the rest of the season.
+The Dandenong Rangers starting line-up for the opening game of the season in the eight point victory against Canberra was Clydesdale, Cumming, Blicavs, Pickrel and Bunton, however Clydesdale injured her knee in this game and played only one game in the next two months being replaced in the starting line-up by Amelia Todhunter for the rest of the season.
 A back injury to centre Alex Bunton in late November resulted in her missing two and a half months of basketball and playing restricted court-time when she returned late in the season.
-Veteran, Jacinta Kennedy in her first WNBL season since 2005/06.
 Dandenong’s three remaining starters had a great run with injury with Blicavs and Cumming playing every game for the season and Pickrel missing just one game.

 After scoring a total of 16 points in her first two games of the 2015/16 season Blicavs scored at least 15 points in each of her next four games.
 In a 32 point win at home against former side Bendigo in a Round 3 Friday night game Blicavs scored 15 points and set outright or equal team-highs in four categories, with seven rebounds, three assists, two blocks and three steals.
 In the post-game press conference Blicavs commented on playing against her former team Bendigo “It was a bit nerve racking, it is always a bit hard playing against your old team but I can’t be thinking about that the whole time, I just really wanted to I guess prove to them that I can still play and wanted to be in their minds a little bit, but tonight I really focused on my defense because Kelsey Griffen’s an amazing player and Belinda Snell, defense gets you into offense so that is what I really focussed on tonight.”